Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 Refrigerator Not Cooling

 This is the most common refrigerator claim.
-When your fridge stops maintaining temperature, the culprit is usually the compressor, evaporator fan, condenser coils, or thermostat — all of which are covered components.
-A home warranty technician will diagnose the root cause, and if it's a covered part, repairs are authorized.
-Repair costs for cooling failures without a warranty typically run $100–$500.
+When your fridge stops maintaining temperature, the culprit is usually the compressor, evaporator fan, condenser coils, or thermostat, all of which are covered components.
+A home warranty technician will diagnose the root cause, and if it's a covered part, repairs are authorized beyond the service fee.
+Repair costs for cooling failures without a warranty typically run $200 to $650 depending on which component fails.

 Compressor Failure

-A failed compressor is one of the costliest refrigerator repairs, often ranging from $400–$700 just for parts and labor.
+A failed compressor is one of the costliest refrigerator repairs.
+In 2026, replacing a compressor averages $700 to $1,250 total (national average $975), with the part itself running $200 to $400 (and up to $800 for premium brands like GE or Whirlpool) and labor adding another $500 to $850 including refrigerant recharge.
 It's also one of the most consistently covered issues across all major providers.
-If the compressor is beyond repair, this scenario can trigger a full appliance replacement decision — your warranty company will remove the defective unit and provide a comparable substitute, subject to your plan's per-claim cap.
+If the compressor is beyond repair, this scenario can trigger a full appliance replacement decision.
+Your warranty company will remove the defective unit and provide a comparable substitute, subject to your plan's per-claim cap.

 Ice Maker Failure

-In-unit ice maker coverage is included in most mid-to-premium plans.
-Repairs for ice maker issues typically fall in the $150–$350 range, which your warranty covers beyond the service fee.
-Note that the external water/ice dispenser (the paddle on the door) is commonly excluded in base plans — you may need to upgrade to get full dispenser protection.
+In-unit ice maker coverage is included on most mid-to-premium plans, including AHS ShieldGold and ShieldPlatinum, where the in-refrigerator icemaker is explicitly listed as a covered component.
+Repairs for ice maker issues typically fall in the $150 to $350 range, which your warranty covers beyond the service fee.
+Note that the external water/ice dispenser (the paddle on the door) is commonly excluded in base plans, and some providers require a separate "refrigerator ice maker" add-on.
 If you're unsure whether your ice maker is covered under your specific plan, review your contract's component list carefully.

 Smart Savings Made Simple!